sridharreddy07/UART-Tx-Rx-loopback-code-using-wire/README.md

 IN RX_INSTANSTIATE
 .rx(tx_line)

-here tx line which acts as rx line. and you the attached waveform.
+here tx line which acts as rx line. and you ca see the attached waveform.